astyonax/TelegramPiBot/README.md

 A flexible and simple Telegram Bot to control an acces point with [hostapd](https://wireless.wiki.kernel.org/en/users/documentation/hostapd) on Raspberry Pi

 [Telegram Bots](https://core.telegram.org/bots) are programs that run on your server/AP/.., and behave like almost regular Telegram users.
-In particular, they can receive, process and reply to text messages.
+In particular, bots  receive, process and reply to text messages, and can be programmed to reply and act in arbitrary ways!

-In telegram, text messages beginning with a '/' are treated as *commands*.
+In telegram clients, text messages beginning with a '/' are considered  *commands* and can be sent clicking on them.

-This bot allows to control an access point running on a raspberrypi.
+This bot controls an access point running on a raspberrypi.
 At the moment, the bot can:

 Feature | Status | Admin